vmbrasseur/10stepprogram/slides/production/slides/050-practice_your_talk/050-03-how_to_practice.md

 Once you're more comfortable with the material, practice in front of a mirror to try to see and correct some of your physical and stance foibles.

 Regardless of the method you choose, try to record yourself.
 Many of us hate watching videos of ourselves (myself included), but few things are quite as effective at helping you spot and correct potential problems with your presentation and performance.
+Plus, if you have a really good rehearsal run, that can be your sharing video later.